maddy023/py-helm-k8s-deploy/README.md

     -   Validate access by listing resources in the namespace (e.g., `kubectl get pods --kubeconfig=/path/to/kubeconfig`).

 This kubeconfig file can now be used for deploying applications in your CI/CD pipeline.

+### Challenges Faced

+1.  **Optimizing Docker Image Size and Security**
+    Faced challenges in minimizing the Docker image size and reducing vulnerabilities.
+Tested multiple base images, ultimately choosing a smaller, security-focused base to reduce vulnerabilities significantly, though not entirely eliminate them.

+2.  **Learning Python-Specific CI Tools**
+    Researching Python tools for linting, formatting, and unit testing required a shift, as it differs from typical Terraform workflows.
+Developed familiarity with `pylint`, `black` (for formatting), and `unittest`, and integrated them into the pipeline to ensure code quality and maintainability.

+3.  **Caching Mechanisms**: Explored caching strategies to optimize build times (e.g., for Docker layers and dependencies) but kept them aside for this use case to avoid added complexity.

+4.  **Enhanced Security Scans**: While advanced security scanning for dependencies and container images was considered, it was deferred for simplicity, as it could introduce unnecessary complexity at this stage.